Ackberry/Ackberry/README.md

 - 👋 Hi, I’m @Ackberry
 - 👀  billiards
-- 🌱 currently learning C and Python
+- 🌱 currently learning Java and Python
-- 📫 Can reach me at akbari@usf.edu
+- 📫 Can reach me at ackberrie@gmail.com
 - ⚡ Fun fact: I easily remember things not meant to

 <!---